DFE-Digital/get-into-teaching-app/app/views/content/what-is-a-pgce.md

 * just PGCE
 * QTS with PGCE

 Getting QTS without PGCE means that you’re qualified to teach in most schools in England.
-It may also mean that your course fees are lower, you could submit fewer assignments, and the course could be shorter.
+It may also mean that your course fees are lower, you submit fewer assignments, and the course could be shorter.

 Getting PGCE without QTS means you will not be qualified to teach in most primary, secondary and special schools in England.

 ## Benefits of having a PGCE

 A PGCE is beneficial if you want to teach in other countries because it’s an internationally recognised academic qualification.
+However, you should always check the local requirements in the country you’re looking to teach in.

 It can also award up to 60 credits at Master’s level which you could use towards a full Master’s qualification, which is usually 180 credits.
 You may want to do a Master’s in education, for example, for your professional development and to gain additional expertise.